Oxygen-Low/Bolt.diy/README.md

 Here are all the things we are planning to add, in order, with their development status:

 Automatic Updates - Automatic updates depending on the branch.
-Update check every hour. - Planned
+Update check every 30 minutes. - Planned

 # Experimental/Beta Branch
 If you want to test some features out early or want to have access to some features early, use the beta branch.
 You can switch to it with ``git checkout beta``.